The Glenburn Tea Estate

 |The Simbong Butterfly Room||

-The Butterfly Room is located in the Burra Bungalow and is a pretty room yet smaller room, decorated in rich pastel colors and has one four-poster bed.
+The Butterfly Room is located in the Burra Bungalow and is a pretty room yet smaller room, decorated in rich pastel colours and has one four-poster bed.
 The bedroom leads through to a small sitting room which leads out into the private sit-out and garden.
 The Butterfly room has its own fireplace as well.

 |The Camellia Suite||